 South Africa’s Biggest and Oldest Tree East of Tshipise in Mpumalanga, at the Sagole Spa, you will find the largest Baobab tree (Adansonia digitata) in the country.
-It is commonly known as the “Big Tree” and is over 3000 years old (?) with a girth of 43 meters, a stem diameter of 10.47 m, a height of 22 m and a crown spread of 38.2 m.
+It is commonly known as the “Big Tree” and is estimated to be over 3000 years old. it has a girth of 43 meters, a stem diameter of 11 m, a height of 22 m and a crown spread of 38 m.
 This tropical African tree species is the undisputed king of the savannah trees of Africa.
 Almost every part of the tree is useful to man.

 The Baobab tree occurs in Africa, Madagascar and northwest Australia.
 It is thought to be a relic of the flora of Gondwanaland, the super-continent that was once comprised of Africa, Antarctica, Australia and South America.
 According to African folklore, when the gods gave every animal a tree, the hyena, having arrived late, received the Baobab.
 He was so disgusted that he planted it upside down.
 See PlantZAfrica for much more on the Baobab.

 The other “Big Tree” is a Yellowwood Tree – 1km East of Storms River in the Eastern Cape.
 A signpost on the N2 points the way to the Big Tree, and a 500m walk into the forest brings you to a gigantic Yellowwood tree, which is said to be 800 years old.
 It’s crown has a circumference of 33 meters and it takes eight people to encircle it’s 9m diameter trunk.
 It is over 36m high.